Manaslu with Tsum Valley Trek Overview

 And like the cherry on the top, diverse wilderness, stunning landscapes, and majestic Himalayan mountains makes the overall trekking experience in Tsum valley far more tempting.
 The ancient monasteries, nunneries, mani walls, prayer wheels, and sculpted rocks along the way add a further divine aura to the journey.
 The intimate encounters with the inhabitants, their simple yet fulfilling life, and strong values will blow your mind.

-What are the major attractions of the Manaslu & Tsum Valley trek?
+Major attractions of the Manaslu & Tsum Valley trek

 Offbeat & less crowded trail

 Manaslu & Tsum Valley trek route offers off-the-beaten trails.
 Most parts of the trekking route involve steep uphill walks following rough, forested paths.
 Because of all the hurdles this trek poses, expensive restricted area permits, and strict regulations, only a handful of trekkers visit this region every year, making the trail less crowded.
 If you love walking in peace and embracing solitary, then you'll love Manaslu with Tsum Valley Trek.

 Manaslu with Tsum Valley trekking route is heaven for trekkers looking for breathtaking landscapes and stunning mountain views.
 As the region is closely located to the Tibetan border, you get to witness Tibetan landscapes from some points too.
 You can look out for beautiful mountain birds, including the Lophophorus (otherwise called Danphe in Nepali, the national bird of Nepal).